After homicide, black U. of Maryland students demand change -- and get it

 UMD police called the incident a "hateful act" and launched a "hate/bias investigation."

-Student Alexis Odeja-Brown refused to stay silent.
+Student Alexis Ojeda-Brown refused to stay silent.
 Earlier this month, she used a bullhorn to denounce the noose incident on an open area of campus -- only to have students respond by saying, "Who cares?"

 Many students recalled a fraternity member's racist email that was eventually forwarded to a university staff member in 2015.
 The email not only used epithets against African-American, Asian and other minority women, but also appeared to promote sexual assault by saying, "f*** consent."